Variable Fonts Guide 2026:

 1 file, 1 HTTP request

-Variable fonts work through "axes"—think of them as dimensions you can adjust.
+Variable fonts work through "axes"βthink of them as dimensions you can adjust.
 Most fonts have at least the wght (weight) axis.
-But the magic happens when they include more:
+But the magic happens when they include more.
+Use our variable font axes preview tool to test them live.

 wght (Weight)